-4.2 How do you use data/information analysis to provide effective support for decision making throughout your organization?
+4.2 How do you select, collect, align, and integrate data/information for analysis to provide effective support for decision making and innovation throughout your organization?

 The College has a strong commitment to information-based decision making.
 The Office of Institutional Effectiveness and Research (IE & R) serves as a coordinating body for data analysis activities and works extensively with various College committees and individual departments through the IE process to ensure that decision making is research and data based.
 The IE & R Office maintains a web page filled with useful data that faculty and staff may access as they plan their activities.
 The College's Finance and Human Resources Offices similarly provides useful data and analysis.
 The College's administrative software system also provides data reports that users throughout the College may access, for example, course success, enrollment, budgeting, faculty workload, advisor assignments, etc.